 The National Park Service battles invasive species, falling water levels, eroding shorelines and contaminated tributaries, and the agency’s shrinking budgets mean fewer resources to combat these threats.
 Since 2010, the Great Lakes Restoration Initiative (GLRI) has provided supplemental federal funding to help to protect and restore the Great Lakes and improve water quality for the more than 30 million Americans that depend on the lakes for their drinking water.

-But now the Trump administration wants to eliminate this important funding source entirely.
+But now the Trump administration wants to cut this important funding source by 90 percent in the fiscal year 2019 federal budget.
 These damaging cuts would be catastrophic to the Great Lakes and the people who depend on them.

 The GLRI has provided about $300 million each year to projects in cities, rivers and harbors around the lakes.
 It allows the National Park Service to respond to critical ecosystem needs in eight of our Great Lakes parks.
 And thanks to these funds, we are seeing great results.